KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 \mathrm{Spec}(H_e) = -\mathrm{Spec}(H_c)
 \]

 Expression ratio affects *prevalence*, not *law*.
-The dimensional lattice operates identically across all structurally permitted expressions; only the balance of expression differs.
+The dimensional lattice operates identically across all structurally permitted expressions; only the ratio of expression differs.

 ---